 This guide offers information on how to compress and standardise the video content from your device.

-Having trouble with video?
+Having trouble with video size?

-Compressing video will reduce file sizes and as a result, significantly reduce time uploading files to the web.
+Compressing video will reduce file sizes and, as a result, significantly reduce time uploading files to the web.
 Using the recommended standard codec and container (H.264, MP4) will also ensure compatibility across platforms.

 Uploading video to Blackboard

-If you have any trouble uploading your file from home, we advise you to use the University facilities as this will be much faster.
+If you have trouble uploading your file from home, we advise you to use the University facilities as this will be much faster.

 If possible, aim to keep video file sizes under 300MB for submission through Blackboard.

 Read the download and installing documentation before beginning.

 Check the System Requirements page before downloading.

 Windows - HandBrake 1.5.0+ requires .NET Desktop Runtime 6.0.x.
 Please be careful when selecting the correct .NET version to download.
 See the links under the “Run Desktop Apps” section in the middle of the page.